 When teams visited the site of the former Hudepohl Brewery, they came face to face with 30 years of deterioration, decay and a pile of asbestos 3-stories-high.

-The team was from the Greater Cincinnati Redevelopment Authority, which had just purchased the abandoned site on West Sixth Street, aiming to remediate the property for resale.
+The team was from The Port, which had just purchased the abandoned site on West Sixth Street, aiming to remediate the property for resale.
 They knew that asbestos was an inherited problem.
 But, the magnitude was daunting.
 Clean up would be costly, but also mandatory as doing nothing created an even greater danger.